GemmaClucas/2019_GoM_FecalMetabarcoding/README.md

 * BLANK_9-4 - looks like DNA from well G6 got into this (which was in G7), herring, pollock, river herring
 * BLANK_9-7 - only herring

-Given that I did 32 negatives and only four had cross-contamination, I think I am comfortable with this level of cross-contamination/cross-talk.
+Given that I did 32 negatives and only four had cross-contamination, I think I am comfortable with this level of cross-contamination.
 Herring is by far the dominant prey type in these plates, so it is not surprising that cross-contamination came from herring.

 People on the qiime forum do not suggest removing a fixed number of reads from all samples in the feature table, since the negative control is going to be very different to a real sample that gets contaminated, so it is kind of like removing an arbitrary number of reads by doing it that way.
 So I think I will just be cool with it and leave it for now, but keep an eye out for any other ways to deal with it.

+Devin had a really long post on Github about his negatives.
+He ruled out sytematic cross-contamination, which I think I can do too, since it is just a few wells that are affected.

+I think that maybe I can say that any sample with a band on the gel should not be affected by a small amount of cross-contamination, since the original DNA in the sample should overwhelm cross-contaminations.
+However, samples without bands could have been affected.
+Therefore only use samples that had a band on the gel?